Ranked Rating Adjustment

 What If I Didn’t Know There Was a Cheater?

-Doesn’t matter—you’ll still be included in the rating adjustment once the system confirms unfair play.
-Every player in the match is affected, not just those on the cheater’s team.
+That’s okay—you’ll still be included in the rating adjustment once the system confirms that the match was affected by unfair play.

 Why Did My Rating Go Down Even After Losing to a Hacker?